A trip into transhumanism and surreal abstraction.

 The performance is designed for a sitting audience.
 They wear 3D glasses and face a Peppers Ghost stage with stereoscopic video projection.
 The full performance is 30 minutes.

-Visual music performance group Silicium strives to reinvent the concert experience using new technologies.
+Visual music performance duo Silicium strives to reinvent the concert experience using new technologies.
 Music and visuals are composed in parallel with equal emphasis to achieve audiovisual unity.

 Kindly supported by